Lesson 2 – The Time Machine

 Fig. 8

-When you open a project using PWCT you can play this project as movie to know how to create the visual source step by step
+When you open a project using PWCT you can play this project as a movie to know how to create the visual source step by step.

-The playing process will starts from the first step and you will see how to generate every step starting from selecting the component
+The playing process will start from the first step and you will see how to generate every step starting from selecting the component using the Components Browser window and moving to entering data to the interaction page.

 Fig. 9